 When it comes to professional work though, like video editing or even photo editing, dedicated standalone apps such as Photoshop, GIMP, Krita, Paint.NET still reign supreme.
 This is where Chrome OS takes some heavy pounding from the competition.
 Google has managed to replace most of Microsoft Office with its own Google products but image editing is still a relatively new field for Google.

 Like Android, Chrome OS does have a gallery app that is easy to miss since it isn’t listed separately like other apps.
 The gallery lives as a part of the Files app.
 When you open an image in Files, it launches in the gallery app.
-You can click the edit icon here to get access to some basic image editing tools.
-These include cropping, brightness/contrast control, rotate, and undo/redo.
+You can click the edit icon here to access basic image editing tools.
+These include cropping, brightness/contrast control, rotation, and undo/redo.
 There’s also an auto-fix button that tries to “fix” the image using its algorithms.
 It’s a hit or a miss.

 1. Pixlr Editor